-Assistant Principal Lold a stratagic eventions of the Debasics of fact to aming Delicute Assistant Principal (Behaviour for Hold a strategic overview of the Behaviour for Learning Policy to ansura all processes are being followed. ' ensure all processes are being followed.
-Evaluate, review and adapt the Behaviour for Learning Policy as Learning) and when necessary.
+Assistant Principal (Behaviour for Learning) & Senior pastoral Behaviour Managers Hold a strategic overview of the Behaviour for Learning Policy to ensure all processes are being followed.
+Evaluate, review and adapt the Behaviour for Learning Policy as and when necessary.
 Support and advise staff in upholding the Behaviour for Learning Policy.
 Monitor and analyse behaviour data and prepare relevant reports Responsible for final decisions alongside the Principal on students placed in timeout room, referrals to the Revive and Reflect centre, fixed term exclusion and 6th day provisions.
-Supporting Achievement Leaders in personalising individual student's personalised timetables where applicable. otadonte porconalicoa amotablos whore applicable.
+Supporting Achievement Leaders in personalising individual student's personalised timetables where applicable.
 Pastoral Staff Ensure consistent implementation of the Behaviour for Learning Policy.
 Support students and staff on a day to day basis in ensuring the highest possible standards of behaviour.
 Provide students with restorative practice strategies to enable them to take responsibility for their own behaviour Manage restorative justice meetings with students and staff when required.
 Supervise the timeout room as and when required.
 Supervise the restore sessions, monitoring the attendance of students and visiting staff to restore and repair relationships.
-Make 1 st day absence calls when required.
+Make 1st day absence calls when required.
 Carry out home visits when requested.
-Achievement Responsible for leading their tutors and monitoring the tutors' Leaders consistent application of the Behaviour for Learning Policy.
+Heads of Year Responsible for leading their tutors and monitoring the tutors' consistent application of the Behaviour for Learning Policy.
 Monitoring and evaluating the check in sheets from tutors.
 Monitoring and evaluating student attendance, identifying any patterns between behaviour, attendance and assessment data.
 Ensuring all student files are kept up to date.
 Holding parental meetings and ensuring parents are kept up to date with their child's behaviour, attendance and progress where necessary.
-Hold regular rewards assemblies and events to promote positive Hold regular rewards assemblies and events to promote positive behaviour.
-Work closely with the Assistant Principal for Behaviour in ensuring the educational needs are met for all students. and deductional modes are met for all students.
+Hold regular rewards assemblies and events to promote positive behaviour.
+Work closely with the Assistant Principal for Behaviour in ensuring the educational needs are met for all students.